scaars10/scaars10.github.io/posts/cursor-pagination.md

 ---

-## Results
+## Findings

-**Before**: Page 10000 performance could be potentially thousand times worse  (skip-limit)
+**Before**: Page 10,000 performance could be thousands of times slower.
-**After**: Page 10000 takes the same amount of time as page 1 (cursor pagination) By combining dynamic cursor-based filter generation, strategic compound indexes using ESR, and proper projection management, we achieved **uniform latency regardless of page depth**.
+**After**: Page 10,000 takes the same amount of time as page 1.

+By combining dynamic cursor-based filter generation, strategic compound indexes using ESR, and proper projection management, we achieved uniform latency regardless of page depth.
----

-## Key Takeaways
+## Takeaways

-1. **Cursor pagination is complex but necessary** for deep paging at scale
+**Cursor pagination is necessary for scale.** Deep paging fails with skip-limit.
-2. **Always append `_id`** as a tiebreaker to ensure deterministic ordering
-3. **Build compound indexes strategically** using the ESR rule
-4. **Accept the level of consistency** or implement additional safeguards for updates as cursor based pagination is still more consistent than skip-limit

-The complete solution is generic, handling arbitrary sort combinations dynamically while maintaining predictable performance across millions of documents.
+**Always use valid tiebreakers.** Appending `_id` or some other unique field if you have any is non-negotiable for deterministic ordering.

+**Indexes matter.** The ESR rule is critical for compound indexes.

+**Updates are tricky.** Cursor pagination is consistent for inserts but handling updates that change sort order requires accepting some trade-offs.